LAMSSAOUI/fact_of_Container_image/README.md

 # <strong> what is a Container image : </strong><br>
 When running a container, it uses an isolated filesystem.
 This custom filesystem is provided by a container image.
 Since the image contains the container’s filesystem, it must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.<br>
-<italic> if you don't really understand  the definition don't worry u  gonna understand it later in this article because this is the point of this research understanding the fact of an image  </italic>
+>if you don't really understand  the definition don't worry u  gonna understand it later in this article because this is the point of this research understanding the fact of an image

 # <strong> what is a blob : </strong><br>
 The term "blob" is short for "Binary Large OBject," which is a common term in computer science that is a type for a large piece of data that is stored in a database or other data structure.

 # <strong> what is unstructered and structered  data : </strong><br>
-Structured data is highly specific and is stored in a predefined format like Number , varchar() , where unstructured data is a conglomeration of many varied types of data that are stored in their native formats
+Structured data is highly specific and is stored in a predefined format like Number , varchar() , where unstructured data is a conglomeration of many varied types of data that are stored in their native formats.

+## Let's go to the terminal to see what happen

+i utilize podman instead of docker but is the same logique <br>

 now if we want to download an image : <br>

               podman pull <path_of_image>